MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

 #### Option 2: Manually

-This option involves more code and a handful of `for` loops.
+This option involves more code and a handful of `for` loops that are not exactly optimized.
 However, it will result in ensuring that the same validation set is being used both for the early stopping and for the hyperparameter search.

 Note that this includes options for both a train/validation/test split and using k-folds cross validation that is being determined by the `tune_with_kfolds` parameter.
+This could be much shorter if only using one, but I wanted to include both options.

 ``` python
 from sklearn.base import clone